adamnaamani/handbook/pages/definitions.md

 #### Op-ed
 Short for "opposite the editorial page", is a written prose piece typically published by a newspaper or magazine which expresses the opinion of an author usually not affiliated with the publication's editorial board.
 Op-eds are different from both editorials and letters to the editor.

+#### Optimization Algorithm
+By taking the observed data and a proposed model, we want to write an algorithm to learn the values for W and b which best fit the data and ultimately, by doing that, we learn an approximate function which maps the inputs to outputs of our data.
+This type of algorithm is called an optimization algorithm and there are a few different optimization algorithms that are typically used in training neural networks.

 #### PREC (Personal Real Estate Corporation)
 Personal real estate corporations allow real estate licensees to access the business advantages of incorporation, including better planning of income and tax streams.